 Today is my last day at the Getty Research Institute.
-No more labyrinthine circular marble Richard Meier workspaces that make you think more about flow than work.
+No more labyrinthine circular marble Richard Meyer workspaces.
 I’ll miss all my incredibly talented colleagues, but not the 405 freeway.

 I’m coming to the end of my graduate internship at the Getty, which has been wonderful, and taught me so much.
 There are exciting things happening in my life, but since I can’t yet officially announce them, I will share a very silly poem with you.

 Dedicated to my friend Owen Duff, whose literary influences are significantly more interesting than this, but who giggled nonetheless.